 One of the best ways to travel around Europe is undoubtedly by renting a car.
 This allows you the freedom to travel at your own schedule without being at the mercy of bus or train schedules.
 It also makes it a lot easier to get off the beaten path.
 In fact, some of our best trips in Europe have included renting a car in Iceland, Scotland and Croatia!

 If you’re not from Europe, however, there are some important things to keep in mind before renting a car and travelling around.
-That’s why we’ve created these 12 essential driving and car rental in Europe tips to help ensure that you have a hassle-free trip and can make the most of your road trip!
+That’s why we’ve created these 12 essential car hire in Europe tips to help ensure that you have a hassle-free trip!

-12 Driving & Car Rental in Europe Tips
+12 Tips for Renting a Car in Europe

 1. Get an International Driver’s Permit (IDP)